chezeng/Media/WhatIAM/articles/take_care_device.md

 - It doesn’t harm hardware but can reduce SSD lifespan if done excessively.
 - Always back up your data and format the disk to avoid leftover files.

----

-With these tips, you’ll have both your battery health and system maintenance under control, ensuring your devices run smoothly and efficiently for years to come!